Contractor Transaction Recovery Fund

 Is it necessary to be represented by an attorney?

 This decision is entirely up to the claimant.
 While some claimants choose to be represented by an attorney in their claim, it is not necessary in order to file a claim.
+There are multiple documents that will need to be submitted.
+Some find an attorney helps navigate that process and paperwork but again seeking legal assistance is entirely up to the claimant.
 If the claimant is represented by an attorney, DPOR staff will contact that attorney directly with regard to the claim.
-Attorney fees may be recoverable from the Fund.
+Attorney fees awarded by the court may be recoverable from the Fund.

 Once a claim has been received by DPOR, staff will review the file to determine whether the claimant meets the eligibility requirements established by state law (§ 54.1-1120 of the Code of Virginia).
 If the claimant is determined eligible based on the staff review, the claim file along with a recommendation for payment will be reviewed by the full Board for Contractors at its next regularly scheduled meeting, where the Board will make a final decision on whether to approve the claim and for what amount.